Zondax/ledger-oasis/docs/cipher-transactions-ui.md

 Where `SMART CONTRACT FUNCTION NAME` is a function name without information on argument count, types and names.

-One Argument screen `Argument 1`, `Argument 2`, ..., `Argument N` exists for each function argument. `ARGUMENT VALUE` in each argument screen represents standard JSON values:
+Function arguments are sent in CBOR format to Ledger.
+To represent those to the user, there should be one Argument screen `Argument 1`, `Argument 2`, ..., `Argument N` for each function argument. `ARGUMENT VALUE` on each screen represents standard JSON values:
 - string
 - number (integer, float)